 Time flies when change is happening but this is still big news for us!
-Mural should be installed and unveiled before the end of October.
+Mural was installed and unveiled in October.
+If you haven’t seen it yet, it is worth a visit to the library!

 Young local artist wins mural design competition